Over 1000 students walk out for divestment on the anniversary of Oct. 7

 Despite police and university repression, Abisaab and Rutland remain steadfast in continuing the current momentum of the solidarity movement.

-“What I have seen in the last year is a tremendous amount of bravery, brilliance, and dedication on the part of Concordia students as well as students at other universities.
+“What I have seen in the last year is a tremendous amount of bravery, brilliance and dedication on the part of Concordia students as well as students at other universities.
 I feel incredibly privileged to share university with these students, I admire them and I learn from them constantly.
 It is a dream to be on their side on a day like this,” Rutland said.

 “This adds another dimension to the student movement and it helps it grow tremendously.
 The more war expands, the more genocide expands, the more people will remain steadfast, united and strong.
-Just like Concordia's repression and its policing on campus grows, the more students remain steadfast and united,” he stated.
+Just like Concordia's repression and its policing on campus grows, the more students remain steadfast and united,” he said.